JustinTArthur/serverwamp/docs/getting_started.rst

 Ticket Authenticator
 ^^^^^^^^^^^^^^^^^^^^
-Ticket authenticators are configured by calling :code:`Realm.set_ticket_authenticator` or :code:`Application.set_ticket_authenticator` to set the ticket authenticator for the default realm.
+Ticket authenticators are configured by calling ``Realm.set_ticket_authenticator`` or ``Application.set_ticket_authenticator`` to set the ticket authenticator for the default realm.
 It returns an identity of any type if authentication succeeds or nothing if authentication fails.
 Only one ticket authenticator is allowed per-realm.

 .. code-block:: python